 I honestly don’t think I could actually do it though.
 Although I feel the emotional support and understanding you can only find in another woman would totally be worth it, I just don’t know if I could swap the D for the V. So why is it, that over the past few years, women all over the world have been leaving their long-term heterosexual relationships for other women?
 It’s been happening so often it’s nearly verging on being fashionable, but as always, there’s a little more to it than that.

 Famous celebrities such as Cynthia Nixon who played Miranda Hobbs in ‘Sex and the City’ left a 15-year marriage after falling in love with another woman.

 Danny Mozes was Cynthia’s high-school sweetheart and the couple shared two children.
 None of that stopped her from being openly gay following a very long heterosexual relationship and believes that although she’s now with another woman, her sexual orientation hasn’t really changed.
 For Cynthia, it was about falling in love and not being defined by the gender of the person she fell in love with.

 Being gay is certainly not as taboo as it used to be.
 People are becoming more accepting of same sex couples and the broad spectrum of sexuality of the human race in general.
 It seems it’s no longer about identifying as being gay, but rather realising our sexual orientation is fluid and you really can’t help who you fall in love with.

 Even if that someone is of the same sex.

 Now that the world has started to awaken, it’s actually okay to open up about your sexuality.
-Instead of being trapped in gender typical relationships based on social expectations, woman are breaking the chains and getting real about what they want and how they feel.
+Instead of being trapped in gender-typical relationships based on social expectations, women are breaking the chains and getting real about what they want and how they feel.

 In a marriage, the emotional leg work relies heavily on the woman.